ManuelRevilla/blogdown_source/content/post/20200330_CyclingAtFrance/index.md

 For many riders France is pretty much consider the king of pain.

-The home of the <i>"Tour de France"</i> is one of the best places in the world to pit yourself against gravity in pursuit of sporting greatness, unbeatable views, and utter exhaustion.
+The home of the *"Tour de France"* is one of the best places in the world to pit yourself against gravity in pursuit of sporting greatness, unbeatable views, and utter exhaustion.

 Some you will have heard of but never attempted, some offer a fresh perspective on legendary ascents, and others are simply the stuff of cyclists' nightmares.